miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 The "signingTime" value is informational and does not by itself provide cryptographically protected proof of signing time.

-Trusted signing time is generally established using trusted timestamp mechanisms such as RFC 3161 timestamps.
+Trusted signing time is generally established using trusted timestamp mechanisms such as {{!RFC3161}} timestamps.

 Implementations MUST NOT treat "signingTime" as trusted signing time.
 However, this restriction does not apply if the applicable validation policy permits the use of trusted local system time.